ClojureBridge/drawing/curriculum/create-something.md

 So far, the images were ready, the next step was to code using the Quil API.

-Looking at the xmas tree example, Clara learned her application needed one more library to add, `[quil.middleware :as m]` within `:require`.
+Clare was back to the xmas tree example, and learned her application needed one more library to add, `[quil.middleware :as m]` within `:require`.
 This was a quite new experience to her.
 To figure out what's that and how to use, Clara walked through the document
 [Functional mode (fun mode)](https://github.com/quil/quil/wiki/Functional-mode-(fun-mode)).

-When she finished the document, Clare murmured, "Ha, fun mode, nice name, isn't it?
+When she finished the document, she murmured, "Ha, fun mode, nice name, isn't it?
 What I should do here is... to add":

 1. `[quil.middleware :as m]` in the `ns` form